Archaic-Atom/NLCA-Net_v2/README.md

 >This is the project of the StereoMatching Project.
-This project based on my framework (if you want to use it to build the Network, you can find it in my website: [fadeshine](http://www.fadeshine.com/).
+This project based on my framework (if you want to use it to build the Network, you can find it on my website: [fadeshine](http://www.fadeshine.com/).
 If you have any questions, you can send an e-mail to me.
 My e-mail: raoxi36@foxmail.com)

 ### Software Environment
 1. OS Environment
 os == linux 16.04
-cudaToolKit == 9.0
+cudaToolKit == 10.1
-cudnn == 7.3.0
+cudnn == 7.3.6
 2. Python Environment
-python == 2.7.15
+python == 2.7.18
-tensorflow == 1.9.0
+tensorflow == 1.12.0
 numpy == 1.14.5
 opencv == 3.4.0
 PIL == 5.1.0

 ### Hardware Environment
-- GPU: 1080TI * 4 or other memory at least 11G.(Batch size: 2)
+- GPU: 1080TI * 4 or other memory at least 11G.(Batch size: 1)
 if you not have four gpus, you could change the para of model.
 The Minimum hardware requirement:
 - GPU: memory at least 5G.
 (Batch size: 1)

 ### Train the model by running:
-1. Get the Training list or Testing list
+1. Get the Training list or Testing list （You need rewrite the code by your path, and my related code can be found in Source/Tools）
 ```
-./GenPath.sh
+$ ./GenPath.sh
 ```
 Please check the path.
 The source code in Source/Tools.

-2. Run the pre-training.sh
+2. Run the pre-training.sh (This is pre-training process.
+We will provide the pre-trained model at BaiduYun or Google Driver)
 ```
-./Pre-Train.sh
+$ ./Pre-Train.sh
 ```

-3. Run the trainstart.sh
+Please carefully check the path in related file.

+3. Run the trainstart.sh (This is fine-tuing process.bg means background running. note that please check the img path should be found in related path, e.g. ./Dataset/trainlist_ETH3D.txt)
 ```
-./TrainStart.sh
+$ ./TrainKitti_2012_bg.sh
+or
+$ ./TrainKitti_2015_bg.sh
+or
+$ ./TrainKitti_ROB_bg.sh
 ```
+Please carefully check the path in related file.

-4. Run the teststart.sh
+4. Run the teststart.sh ()
 ```
+$ ./TestKitti2012.sh
+or
+$ ./TestKitti2015.sh
+or
+$ ./TestETH3D.sh
+or
+$ ./TestMiddle_test.sh (for test data)
+or
+$ ./TestMiddle_train.sh (for train data)
+or
-$ ./TestStart.sh
+$ ./TestSceneFlow.sh
 ```

 if you want to change the para of the model, you can change the *.sh file.
 Such as:
 ```
 $ vi TestStart.sh
+or
+$ vi TestETH3D.sh
 ```

 ### File Struct